The following words and terms, when used in this chapter, shall

 through a resistance heating element immersed in water.

-(36) Install--To place, position or fit into position
+(39) Install--To place, position or fit a boiler into

-and then to connect, change or modify in such a manner as to bring
+position and then to connect, change or modify the boiler to enable

 associated equipment.